dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 teaching: 0
 exercises: 0
 questions:
-- "How can we get a computer to draw decision boundaries between different types of sweets?"
+- "How can we get a computer to draw decision boundaries between different types of candies?"
 objectives:
 - "Learners develop an intuition about logistic regression as a way to model two-class problems."
 - "More advanced learners can also write their own version of the algorithm in code, and use the data they generated to classify new data points."